dejanbatanjac/dejanbatanjac.github.io/_posts/2021-07-27-Self-supervised.md

 That's because people rely on prior knowledge of how the world works.
 This prior knowledge is what is known as **common sense**.

-In this context self-supervised learning is simple a way to learn the  **common sense**.
+In this context self-supervised learning is simply a way to learn the  **common sense**.

 Both self-supervised and semi-supervised learning are currently hot trends in machine learning.

-For instance the rise of non-supervised learning in Word2Vec and GloVE somehow brought BERT as a self-supervised learning model which addresses the problems Word2Vec and GloVE have.
+For instance the rise of non-supervised learning in Word2Vec and GloVe somehow brought BERT as a self-supervised learning model which addresses the problems Word2Vec and GloVe have.

 Word2Vec will generate the specific vector for each word from the dictionary.
 The problem is then when we use homonyms or multiple-meaning words.

 BERT will generate different vectors for the same word being used in two different contexts, so it fixes the problems with homonyms.

-GloVe is very similar to Word2Vec and one may perform better than other just based on a dataset of choice.
+GloVe is very similar to Word2Vec and one may perform better than the other just based on a dataset of choice.

 Today, the NLP trend is either self-supervised or semi-supervised if we consider the dominant models such as: RoBERTa, XLM-R, GPT-2, GPT-3, T5, etc.